-It was big on hops flavor and spicy rye aroma.
+Their Rye Pale was big on hops flavor and spicy rye aroma.
 The body was a little lighter than you might find in a pale ale back home, but it was easily the best beer I had in Laos.
 The only downside is that it came with a price tag to match, at 50,000 kip ($6.25).
 That might be reasonable in Boston or NYC, but it’s quite the sticker shock in Vientiane, and it’s by far the most expensive beer I saw in Laos.
-Still, if a good beer is what you’re after, this is the one to try.
+Still, if a good beer is what you’re after, this was a good one to try.

 Why try craft beers in Laos?

 Few visitors to Laos ever venture beyond the ubiquitous bottle of Beerlao.
 It’s cheap, it’s relatively flavorful, and it’s been the pride of the country for decades, so why bother with anything else?